Anugithuv/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  prints a number with two decimal places, followed by a new line. converts a number from base 10 to base 16. encodes and decodes text using the rot13 encryption.
-Assume ASCII.
+Assume ASCII. prints every other line from the input, starting with the first line.